Olical/brainfucks/README.md

 [Oliver Caldwell's][author] collection of [brainfuck][] interpreter implementations in various languages.
 This is a learning exercise that will be continually [documented][blog].

-All of the interpreters have the same interface, you simply execute them with a file path as their first argument.
-That file will be executed as a brainfuck application.
+All of the interpreters have the same interface, you simply execute them with a file path as their first argument, that file will be executed as a brainfuck application.
+You can populate stdin though pipes or typing during execution.

 ## Unlicenced